The 6 Best Puppy Pens Australia: Tested & Evaluated 2023

 The ease of assembly depends on what you are using the puppy pen for.

 If you intend to set up the playpen and have it permanently fixed somewhere in your back garden or the house, the ease of assembly is not quite as important.
-Of course, it is great to have an easy assembly in all circumstances, but if it is a fiddly job that requires tools, it’s not a big deal if you only intend to do it once.
+Of course, it is great to have an easy assembly in all circumstances, but if it is a fiddly job that requires tools, it’s not a big deal if you only intend to do it once and always keep it in the same spot.

 For most puppy parents, however, playpens are not in place all of the time.
-You might bring one out at specific times or even have the flexibility to move it around your home.
-Maybe you want an indoor puppy pen predominantly, but to always have the option to set it up outside when you need to.
+You might bring one out at specific times, have the flexibility to move it around your home, or take with you travelling.
+Maybe you want an indoor puppy pen predominantly, but to also have the option to set it up outside when you need to.
 What then?

-A no-tool assembly is therefore paramount to your ease of use.
+Our panel recommends a pen with a no-tool assembly for your ease of use.
 You’ll be glad to hear that most puppy pens are foldable.
-You unfold them to set them up and fold the flat again to pack them down.
+You unfold them to set them up and fold flat again to pack them down.
 Easy peasy!

 Ease of storage